mixxxdj/mixxx/source/chapters/controlling_mixxx.rst

 #.
 Connect your controller(s) to your computer
 #.
 Start Mixxx
 #.
 Go to :menuselection:`Preferences --> Controllers`
 #.
-Select your device from the list of available devices on the left and the
+Select your device from the list of available devices on the left, and the
    right pane will change
 #.
 Activate the :guilabel:`Enabled` checkbox
 #.
 Select the mapping for your controller from the :guilabel:`Presets`